evex-dev/json-parser/README.md

 </center>

 Fastest JSON Parser in JavaScript
-Don't use it in a proper project.
+Don't use it in a important project.

 - faster x5 than `JSON.parse`
 - faster x10 than `parse-json`